 Explain the concept of encapsulation in relation to abstract data types and describe why it is beneficial.

-List three operations that would typically be available for a Stack ADT and briefly describe what each operation does.
+List three operations that would typically be available for a ADT and briefly describe what each operation does.

 State what is meant by "file buffering" in computer systems.